 House of Heads

+One of the best things to do in Colmar is to see the House of Heads.
 The Rhine Renaissance-style burgeois résidence was built in the early 17th century and has 105 head sculptures.
-The Alsace bronze copper is a reminder that this house was used to trade wine.
+The Alsace bronze copper is a reminder that this house was used for trading wine.

 Koifhus / Customs House